pelagios/peripleo/README.md

 * __Places__ to which these items are related, e.g. places mentioned in a text or the findspot of an artefact
 * __Datasets__ which are collections of items, e.g. a particular museum collection or data corpus published by an institution

 Datasets as well as items can be __hierarchical__.
-E.g. the Pelagios 3 dataset is sub-divided into a corpus of Greek and Latin literary texts).
-Likewise, an item such as Herodotus' _The Histories_ can be subdivided into individual _Books_.
+(E.g. the Pelagios 3 dataset is sub-divided into a corpus of Greek and Latin literary texts.
+Likewise, an item such as Herodotus' _The Histories_ can be subdivided into individual _Books_.)

 ## Response Format